 There is lots of wonderful opera in Rome in October, right in Rome's beautiful Teatro dell'Opera (Opera House.)

-Shows include Swan Lake, the Masked Ball, and a Brahms symphony.
+Shows include Fra Diavolo, Tosca and La Traviata.
 Click here to find tickets at Teatro dell'Opera.

 Will you be in Rome for Halloween?
 This is really not an Italian holiday at all.
 Originally a Celtic celebration, it later became a Christian holiday, but, was never really turned into a big holiday in Italy until recently.

 If you are in Rome for Halloween, you will see some decorations about, especially in shop windows trying to get into the "spirit" (no pun intended but it works!)
-However, there are not really that many Halloween-themed activities....unless you'd like to join our Rome Ghost Tour!
+However, there are not really that many Halloween-themed activities....unless you'd like to take a Rome Ghost Tour!
+(If you are interested in Rome ghost tours in currencies other than US$, click here.)